pedvide/simetuc/README.rst

 TODO
 ----

--  [ ] Add pressure dependene option: Change the distances of the lattice and simulate dynamics or steady-state.
+-  [ ] Add pressure dependence option: Change the distances of the lattice and simulate dynamics or steady-state.
 -  [ ] Read experimental data in more formats.
+-  [ ] Add cooperative sensitization.
--  [ ] Add option for average rate equations.
+-  [ ] Include pulse frequency for steady state simulations using a non cw laser

 Bugs/Requests
 -------------